eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

     source ~/creds/eucalyptus/admin/eucarc
     ```

-2. (CLC): Confirm initial service status
+2. Confirm initial service status

     * All services should be in the ENABLED state except, for objectstorage, loadbalancingbackend,
       imagingbackend, and storage.